 A Titan is Revived For a New Audience

-Martin’s daughter Paulina Karagadián has tried to revive Titanes several times, even as recently as 2019, where she continues to follow her father’s overall concept, but also incorporates women wrestlers and workers representing the LGBT community.
+Martin’s daughter Paulina Karagadián has tried to revive Titanes several times, even as recently as 2019, where she continues to follow her father’s overall concept and incorporates women wrestlers and workers representing the LGBT community.
 She wants to be able to represent all types of fans.
-“We don’t live in past glories.
-The world has changed and evolutionized, and so has Titanes.”
+"We don’t live in past glories.
+The world has changed and evolved, and so has Titanes."
 She assures that many of the classic characters from her father’s creation will be reimagined and presented to her new audience.
-It is unconfirmed whether The Man Who Carries a Block of Ice will make his appearance, but she assures that at least the referee will remain neutral, unlike William Boo.
+It is unconfirmed whether The Man Who Carries a Block of Ice will make his appearance, but she assures that the referee will remain neutral, unlike William Boo.

 We invite you to take one last look at the craziness that was Titanes en el Ring.

-In the video below, in order of appearance, you have Genghis Khan (still laughing?) vs Ruben “el ancho” Peucelle.
-Then we have El Pibe 10 (some sort of disco dancer?) vs Gitano Ivanoff (a dancing hyperactive gypsy?).
-Next, we have the pleasure of seeing Pepino El Payaso (Cucumber the Clown) vs Buffalo Bill.
+In the video below, in order of appearance, you have Genghis Khan (still laughing?) vs. Ruben "el ancho" Peucelle.
+Then we have El Pibe 10 (some sort of disco dancer?) vs. Gitano Ivanoff (a dancing hyperactive gypsy?).
+Next, we have the pleasure of seeing Pepino El Payaso (Cucumber the Clown) vs. Buffalo Bill.
 A trio of Androids (Gold, Silver, and Lead) shows up and will face The Sicilian Mafia.
 Continuing with the show, we have The Minotaur taking on a giant Black Ant and what seems like the whole colony behind him (Watch the ending of that one.
 Unreal!).
 This is then followed by Dink-C in his green spandex giving away his Vitamin C product.
 He’s going to need it as he takes on Pirate Morgan.
-Roman emperor Nero is then presented accompanied by his centurions along with the Black Mummy and the Mongolian Giant where they will face Martin Karadagian and his team.
+Roman emperor Nero is then presented accompanied by his centurions and the Black Mummy and the Mongolian Giant, where they will face Martin Karadagian and his team.